Planting Instructions for Astrantia (masterwort):

 ||Spacing: 15 to 18"

-Upon arrival: Unpack box and check condition of all plants.
+Upon arrival: Unpack box and check that you have everything on your packing list.
 Bare root Astrantia should be slightly dry in the bags, so if condensation has formed on the inside of the bag, open and let it air out.
 Plant everything within a day or two.

 Soil/Location: Plant your Astrantia in a cool location, shaded from the heat of the day, in humus-rich, moist but well-drained soil.
 Add compost or peat humus to enrich and loosen the soil and remember to keep the soil light and airy for perennials, so cover them with loose soil and don't pack them in after planting.